-Balsamic glazed chicken wings are a delicious and easy dinner idea.
 Made with balsamic vinegar, brown sugar, and Italian seasoning, this recipe is simple and flavorful.
-To save you time, the same sauce doubles as a marinade and glaze!
+To save you time, the same sauce doubles as a marinade and sticky glaze!

 CHICKEN WINGS: The recipe uses 1 lb of chicken wings.
-You could also double the recipe for 2 lbs.
+You could also double the recipe and use 2 lbs.

 SAUCE: Balsamic vinegar adds tanginess to the sauce.
 Brown sugar adds the perfect sweetness.
 As a base, you’ll need cooking oil.
 Any will do (I used avocado oil).
 Garlic, Italian seasoning, salt and pepper are used for added flavor.

 CORNSTARCH: This is the easiest way to thicken the sauce.
-Arrowroot is a gluten-free substitute that can also be used.
-Just double the quantity for arrowroot.
+Arrowroot flour is a cornstarch substitute that can also be used in a 2:1 ratio.

 How To Make Balsamic Glazed Chicken Wings

-- Make the marinade sauce in a small bowl.
+- Make the marinade sauce in a large bowl.

-- Add half to a container with chicken wings to marinate.
+- Add half of sauce to a container with chicken wings to marinate 1 hour minimum.

-- Bake chicken and make the glaze according to the recipe instructions below.
+- Bake chicken in the oven and make the glaze in a saucepan according to the recipe instructions below.

-- Add chicken to serving dish and drizzle glaze on top.
+- Add chicken to the serving dish and drizzle glaze on top.
 Serve and enjoy!

-Stir Sauce Frequently: This sauce uses brown sugar (or coconut sugar) which can sometimes burn while cooking on the stove.
+- STIR SAUCE: This sauce uses brown sugar which can sometimes burn while cooking on the stove.
 I like to stir often while the balsamic glaze is thickening.

 More Chicken Recipes